 Talar Almas (Hall of Diamond) is located in the southern wing of Golestan Palace next to the Badgir Building.
 It is called the Hall of Diamonds because of the exceptional mirror work inside the building.

 The construction of this hall dates to the time of Fath Ali Shah (circa 1806).
 Naseeruddin Shah renovated this hall changing its appearance and replacing the hall's elliptical arches with Roman ones.
 He also ordered the walls covered with wallpaper imported from Europe.
 As the basic structure dates back to the time of Fath Ali Shah.
 It is only apt that this hall should be devoted to the exhibition of art and handicrafts from that period.

 Napoleon's horses are stampeded by exploding a cannonball but the white horse is reluctantly looking at the cannonball.
 On another dish of the same

-There is another set now kept in the palace sent by the Russian Emperor Also, there are some tableaus of European scenes in mosaic style bought from Italy by Mozafareddin Shah.
+There is another set now kept in the palace sent by the Russian Emperor Also, there are some tableaus of European scenes in the mosaic style bought from Italy by Mozafareddin Shah.
 Another mosaic tableau is also being kept in Brelian (Brilliante) Hall presented by the Italian government to Iran shown the ruins of one of the ancient Rome's squares.